filipovw/ai-snake/README.md

 ## Challenges

 The limitation is the frame of the game itself.
-Once the AI has perfected itself, it won't have any other use other than playing Tetris.
+Once the AI has perfected itself, it won't have any other use other than playing Snake.

 ## What next?